-Intensive Care Coordination is a targeted case management service that facilitates the assessment of care planning for, and coordination of services to beneficiaries under age 21 who are eligible for the full-scope of Medi-Cal services and who meet medical necessity criteria for this service.
+Intensive Care Coordination is a targeted case management service that facilitates the assessment of care planning for, and coordination of services to beneficiaries under age 21 who are eligible for the full-scope of Medi-Cal services and who are referred for this service based on medical necessity.

-Intensive Care Coordination service components include assessing; service planning and implementation; monitoring and adapting; and transition.
-Intensive Care Coordination services are provided through the principles of the Integrated Core Practice Model, including the establishment of the Child and Family Team to ensure the facilitation of a collaborative relationship among a child, their family, and involved child- serving systems.
+Intensive Care Coordination services are provided through the principles of the Integrated Core Practice Model, including the establishment of the Child and Family Team to ensure the facilitation of a collaborative relationship among a child, their family, and involved child-serving systems.

 The Child and Family Team includes formal supports (such as the care coordinator, providers, and case managers from child-serving agencies), natural supports (such as family members, neighbors, friends, and clergy), and other individuals who work together to develop and implement the client plan and are responsible for supporting children and their families in attaining their goals.
-Intensive Care Coordination
+Intensive Care Coordination also provides an Intensive Care Coordination Coordinator who:

-Coordinator who:
+Ensures that medically necessary services are accessed, coordinated, and delivered in a strength-based, individualized, client-driven, and culturally and linguistically competent manner.

-- Ensures that medically necessary services are accessed, coordinated, and delivered in a strength-based, individualized, client-driven, and culturally and linguistically competent manner. - Ensures that services and supports are guided by the needs of the child. - Facilitates a collaborative relationship among the child, their family, and systems involved in providing services to them. - Supports the parent/caregiver in meeting their child's needs. - Helps establish the Child and Family Team and provides ongoing support. - Organizes and matches care across providers and child serving systems to allow the child to be served in their community.
+- Ensures that services and supports are guided by the needs of the child. - Facilitates a collaborative relationship among the child, their family, and systems involved in providing services to them. - Supports the parent/caregiver in meeting their child's needs. - Helps establish the Child and Family Team and provides ongoing support. - Organizes and matches care across providers and child serving systems to allow the child to be served in their community.